 - You show that your organization treats equally to the vendors and subcontractors.

 - The RFI process prevents the occurrence of disputes related to the documents, drawings, and specifications.
 So that it eliminates the need for costly corrective measures.

 - The RFI process reduces the time and costs involved in evaluating potential suppliers.

 - The RFI process helps to reduce risks on projects.

 Multiple parties and disciplines are involved in construction projects.
-Volume of information is high and time sensitive.
-Correct confirmation is needed from the all parties involved.
-Therefore an effective RFI process is crucial to any projects success.
+The volume of information is high and time-sensitive.
+Correct confirmation is needed from all parties involved.
+Therefore an effective RFI process is crucial to any project’s success.

-Writing efficient and explanatory Requests For Information (RFI) helps to save time, reduces costs and improves quality in the construction projects.
-By the help of softwares, it is easy to manage your project’s Requests For Informations (RFI’s).
+Writing efficient and explanatory Requests For Information (RFI) helps to save time, reduces costs, and improves quality in construction projects.
+With the help of software, it is easy to manage your project’s Requests For Informations (RFI’s).